-Mr. Weg’s experience includes prominent restructurings and Chapter 11 cases, such as for the owners of “The Terminator” and other motion picture franchises and movie rights, restaurant franchises, the Los Angeles Bonaventure Hotel, hotels and casinos, office buildings, industrial properties, hospitals and power companies.
+Mr. Weg’s experience includes prominent restructurings and Chapter 11 cases, such as for the owners of “The Terminator” and other motion picture franchises and movie rights, restaurant franchises, oil and gas, financial contracts, hotels and casinos, office buildings, industrial properties, hospitals and power companies.
 He represents parties involved in workouts and Chapter 11 cases including:

 - Debtors and creditors